JohnathonNow/WebPortfolio-Hugo/content/projects/consistency-seqcst/index.md

 of causally related writes, sequential consistency requires that every process observe the same order of _all_ writes.
 Note, however, that stale reads are still possible, as sequential consistency does not impose the real time constraint.

+Note that the simulator here is currently slightly stronger, and in fact provides linearizability.
+I am in the middle of re-writing the consistency models and this will be improved soon.